Escalating Mideast violence bears hallmarks of 2014 Gaza war

 Gaza's Hamas rulers and other militant groups have fired barrages of hundreds of rockets that at times have overwhelmed Israel's missile defenses, causing air raid sirens and explosions to echo across Tel Aviv, Israel's biggest metropolitan area, and other cities.

-Israeli airstrikes have leveled multistory buildings across the Gaza Strip, where 2 million Palestinians have lived under a crippling Israeli-Egyptian blockade since Hamas took power in 2007.
+Israeli airstrikes have leveled two apartment towers in the Gaza Strip, where 2 million Palestinians have lived under a crippling Israeli-Egyptian blockade since Hamas took power in 2007.
 Warning shots have allowed civilians to evacuate the buildings, but the material losses will be immense.
 Israel faced heavy criticism over the tactic during the 2014 war.

 Just after daybreak Wednesday, Israel unleashed dozens of airstrikes in the course of a few minutes, targeting police and security installations, witnesses said.
 A wall of dark gray smoke rose over Gaza City.
 The Hamas-run Interior Ministry said airstrikes destroyed the central police headquarters in Gaza City, a compound with several buildings.

-The death toll in Gaza rose to 35 Palestinians, including 12 children and three women, according to the Health Ministry.
-Some 233 people were wounded.
+The death toll in Gaza rose to 43 Palestinians, including 13 children and three women, according to the Health Ministry.
+Nearly 300 people have been wounded.
 Five Israelis, including three women and a child, were killed by rocket fire Tuesday and early Wednesday, and dozens of people were wounded.

+On Wednesday, Gaza militants fired an anti-tank missile across the border, killing an Israeli and wounding two others, who were evacuated under fire, according to Eli Bein, head of the Magen David Adom emergency service.
+It was not immediately clear if they were soldiers or civilians.

-The Israeli military said Palestinian militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
+The Israeli military said militants have fired more 1,050 rockets since the conflict began, with 200 of them falling short and landing inside Gaza.
+The military said it also shot down a drone that entered Israel from Gaza.
+Lt.
+Col. Jonathan Conricus, a military spokesman, said two infantry brigades were sent to the area, indicating preparations for a possible ground invasion.

 “There is almost no safe place in Gaza," she said.